An Approximate Dynamic Programming Approach to Adversarial Online Learning: Approximation.

-One can focus on two terms in the approximation error separately: the first term is the quantization error which is bounded by $\frac{1}{N(1-\beta)}$ and second is the iteration error which is bounded by $\beta^n$.
-The second term is relatively benign since it decays exponentially in $n$.
-The first term requires $N=\frac{1}{(1-\beta)\epsilon}$ to achieve an error of $\epsilon$, which grows rapidly as $\beta$ gets closer to $1$.
-For finding an approximately optimal strategy, the scaling is like $\frac{1}{(1-\beta)^2\epsilon}$, which grows even faster.
-But for fixed values of $\beta$ not too close to $1$, the computation isn't prohibitive and this is precisely the case where other no-regret algorithms fare poorly.
-Further, this computation can be done offline, and needs to be performed only once.
-The resulting approximately optimal strategy requires a bounded memory ($\textup{O}(\log(H(K,\frac{1}{\epsilon(1-\beta)^2}))$ bits) and is very simple to implement via a look-up table.
+\begin{remark} For a fixed $(N,n)$, in order to approximate the optimal frontier, the procedure needs to solve $nH(K,N)$ linear programs to give the corresponding error bound in Proposition~\ref{prop:approxfrontier}.
+In our implementation described in Section~\ref{apx:linprog} in the Appendix, each linear program is composed of $mH(K,N) + l+1$ variables and $Km + K+1$ constraints.
+One can focus on two terms in the approximation error separately: the first term is the quantization error, which is bounded by $\frac{1}{N(1-\beta)}$, and second is the iteration error, which is bounded by $\beta^n$.
+The second term is benign since it decays exponentially in $n$.
+The first term is dominant and requires $N=\frac{1}{(1-\beta)\epsilon}$ to achieve an error of $\epsilon$.
+To find an $\epsilon$-optimal strategy, we require $N\approx \frac{1}{(1-\beta)^2\epsilon}$.
+Thus, for fixed values of $\beta$ not too close to $1$, the $N$ required to obtain a good approximation isn't too large.
+The main concern, however, is that $H(K,N)$ grows exponentially in the dimension $K$, and hence the computation is expected to be prohibitive when $K$ is large.
+In Section~\ref{sec:heuristic} below, we propose and evaluate a heuristic approach to get around this difficulty at the cost of loss in optimality. \end{remark}